Fundamentals of Preservation

 - Karen E. K. Brown, Preservation Librarian, State University of New York - Albany

-- Andy Hart, University of North Carolina at Chapel Hill
+- Andy Hart, Head, Preservation Department, University of North Carolina at Chapel Hill

-- Julie Mosbo, Preservation Librarian, Southern Illinois University at Carbondale
+- Julie Mosbo, William and Susan Ouren Preservation Librarian, Texas A&M University Libraries

 - Jacob Nadal, Director of Library and Archives, The Brooklyn Historical Society